-In justified cases further factors influence these appraisals.
-The assessment of surrogate endpoints (see Section 3.1.2) or the presence of serious deficiencies in study design may, for example, lead to a reduction in the certainty of results.
-On the other hand, great effects of an intervention may, for example, justify an increase in certainty.
+An overview of the regular operationalization is shown in Table 2.
+In justified cases further factors influence these evaluations.
+The assessment of surrogate endpoints (see Section 3.1.2), the presence of serious deficiencies in study design or justified doubts about the transferability to the treatment situations in Germany may, for example, lead to a reduction in the certainty of conclusions.
+On the other hand, great effects or a clear direction of an existing risk of bias, for example, can justify an increase in certainty.